 Q: How long does the migration take?

 A: Small business migrations can be completed in 2–5 business days.
-Larger or multi-entity migrations may take 2–3 weeks.
+Larger or multi-entity migrations may take 2–3 weeks, depending on the date range of data and complexity of your Sage 50 file.

 Q: Will I lose my historical Sage data?

 A: Not necessarily.
-You can export and archive older Sage data and import summaries into QuickBooks.
+You can export and archive older Sage data and import summaries into your new system.
+Always create a backup of your Sage data before beginning the data transfer process.

 Q: Can I migrate Sage payroll data to QuickBooks?

-A: No. You’ll need to set up payroll in QuickBooks from scratch.
-Historical reports can be exported from Sage for reference.
+A: No. You’ll need to set up payroll in QuickBooks Pro or your chosen version from scratch.
+Historical following reports can be exported from Sage for reference.

 Q: Can I still access Sage after the migration?